By Mark Nichol - Updated 3/4/23

 3) Toyota Prius

-The original hybrid has evolved a lot over the years from its original, understeering form.
+The original hybrid has evolved a lot over the years from its fairly bland beginnings in the late 1990s.
 Some might say that the Toyota Prius is still more of a city car than a long-range cruiser, but the interior can keep you in comfort no matter the length of the journey.
-As one of the preferred drives of Uber drivers across the UK, both the back and the front have plenty of room to accommodate even the tallest drivers.
+As one of the preferred choices of Uber drivers across the UK, both the back and the front have plenty of room to accommodate even the tallest occupants.

 2) Volkswagen Polo

-You can always rely on VW to bring the goods, and the enduringly charming Volkswagen Polo continues to be one of the most spacious small cars available on the market.
-With a heritage spanning back to 1975, the Polo has been refined into something truly great to be in, with a drivers position that can be adjusted to fit just about anyone.
-It remains one of the best options on the market for taller drivers although the tallest of taller rear passengers might get slightly sore knees.
+You can always rely on Volkswagen to bring the goods, and the enduringly charming Volkswagen Polo continues to be one of the most spacious small cars.
+With a heritage spanning back to 1975, the Polo has been refined over the decades into something truly great to be in, with a driver’s position that can be adjusted to fit just about anyone.
+It remains one of the best options on the market for tall drivers, although taller rear seat passengers might get slightly sore knees.

 1) Tesla Model 3

-Tesla’s all-electric saloon continues to be the best EV on the market.
-The Tesla Model 3 has a clean, albeit slightly stark interior, has plenty of space for both drivers and passengers, and the infinity roof gives the illusion of endless space.
-The main touchscreen will feel a little weird when you first see it - like someone has glued an iPad to the car.
-However, it possesses massive functionality and is unmatched by any of its competitors.
+Leasing a Tesla Model 3 gives you a clean, minimalistic interior.
+It has plenty of space for both drivers and passengers, and the ‘infinity’ roof - largely made of glass, that is - gives the illusion of endless space.
+The main touchscreen will feel a little weird when you first use it, but its functionality is unmatched by any of its competitors.
+And if this isn’t roomy enough for you, check out the similar yet slightly taller Tesla Model Y SUV.

-So, there we have it, a selection of cars for the taller among us, for all walks of life.
-Whatever you’re looking for, you can find a car to fit your lifestyle, whether that be a family cruiser or an executive saloon on our car leasing page.
+Find out which Tesla model suits you best in our Model 3 vs Model Y comparison, or see how the Models 3 compares to a Polestar 2.
+Whatever you’re looking for, you can find a car to fit your lifestyle, whether that be a family cruiser or an executive saloon, on our car leasing page.